brightsparklabs/appcli/README.md

 ## Contributing

-When committing code, first run the python code formatter [black](https://pypi.org/project/black/) with default settings.
-This will ensure that PR diffs are minimal and focussed on the code change rather than stylistic coding decisions.
+When committing code, call `make all` to automatically run code formatting/ linting/testing.

+Appcli uses the python code formatter [black](https://pypi.org/project/black/) with default settings.
+This ensures that PR diffs are minimal and focussed on the code change rather than stylistic coding decisions.

 Install with `pip install black`.
 This can be run through VSCode or via the CLI.
-See the documentation for details.
+See the `black` documentation for details.

-We also use `isort` to automatically sort imports, which can be invoked by calling `make all`.

 ## Licenses